Commodity Futures Trading Commission Rule 1.55

 Joseph M. Guinan, Jr. Founding Chairman & CEO

-Business Location: Headquarters
+Business Location: Main Office

 The Chief Executive Officer (“CEO”) oversees and is responsible for all operations and resources of Advantage.

 Mr. Guinan is the Founding Chairman, CEO, Governing Body, and Managing Member of Advantage.
 Prior to establishing Advantage in June 2003, Mr. Guinan served as Executive Vice President, Mizuho Securities USA.
-Previously, he was President and CEO of Fuji Futures Inc. (“Fuji”) where he worked from 1995 to 2002.
-Prior to Fuji, he held various trading and management positions at Irving Trust, Kidder Peabody, and Merrill Lynch.
+Previously, he was President and CEO of Fuji Futures Inc. where he worked from 1995 to 2002.
+Prior to Fuji Futures, he held various trading and management positions at Irving Trust, Kidder Peabody, and Merrill Lynch.
 He is a member of the Chicago Board of Trade and NYMEX.
 Mr. Guinan received a BA majoring in economics and an MBA concentrating in finance and accounting from Columbia University.

 Thomas Guinan Chief Technology Officer

-Business Location: Headquarters
+Business Location: Main Office

-Reporting to the CEO, the CTO manages the Information Technology Department and is responsible for implementing and monitoring Advantage’s Information System Security Program (“ISSP”) and Cybersecurity initiatives.
+Reporting to the CEO, the CTO manages the Information Technology Department and is responsible for implementing and monitoring the Advantage Information System Security Program (“ISSP”) and Cybersecurity initiatives.
 Mr. Guinan has managed the Information Technology team since the inception of Advantage in 2003.
 Mr. Guinan began his career in the futures industry on the CME trading floor in 1987 and migrated to information technology after earning an MBA and an MS in Computer Science from the University of Chicago.
-He earned a BBA from the University of Texas.
+He earned a BBA from the University of Texas

 Lisa C. Jones Chief Compliance Officer

-Business Location: Headquarters
+Business Location: Main Office

-Reporting to the CEO, the CCO is responsible for ensuring Advantage-related business is conducted in compliance with current CFTC, NFA, and Exchange rules and regulations.
+Reporting to the CEO, the CCO is responsible for ensuring Advantage-related business is conducted in compliance with current CFTC, NFA, and exchange rules and regulations.

 Prior to joining Advantage in 2004, Ms. Jones served in a variety of compliance roles within the Fuji Bank Ltd. subsidiaries, including CCO of Fuji Futures Inc. She began her career in 1990 at Lind-Waldock & Company, a registered FCM and Broker Dealer, where she served as Compliance Officer.
 In 1995, Ms. Jones joined the Bank of Montreal and Harris Bank as the US Treasury Compliance Manager, where her primary responsibility was overseeing US Treasury securities activities, including exchange-traded and over-the-counter markets.
 Ms. Jones holds a BBA from Loyola University of Chicago.